petrosgk/SED_with_MultiTaskVAE/README.md

 # SED_with_MultiTaskVAE
-Sound Event Detector based on Multi-Task Learning Model with VAE information bottleneck
+Sound Event Detector based on Multi-Task Learning Model with Variational Information Bottleneck.